lokendra-singh-rao/accident-detection-using-yolov8/README.md

 - Increase the dataset size and training the model to acquire more accuracy.
 - Using other ML models and algorithms and try to integrate with YOLOv8
 - Integrate realtime cctv camera with the project and creating a centralized portal to access realtime detection from anywhere

+## Contributing
+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).